Graylog2/documentation/pages/sending/gelf.rst

 The Graylog Extended Log Format (GELF) is a log format that avoids the shortcomings of classic plain Syslog and is perfect for logging from your application layer.
 It comes with optional compression, chunking, and, most importantly, a clearly defined structure.
 The Input of GELF messages can be UDP, TCP, or HTTP.
-Additional a queue is possible.
+Additionally, a queue is possible.

 Some applications like `Docker can send GELF messages <https://docs.docker.com/config/containers/logging/gelf/>`__ native.
 Also, `fluentd speaks GELF <https://docs.fluentbit.io/manual/pipeline/outputs/gelf>`__.